 Many medical companies now offer in-mail STD testing services.
 Most of their clients are millennials between the age of 15 and 24.
 Although this has made the whole screening process much more convenient, is it actually accurate?
 Is it safe to trust something sent by mail to test deadly STDs?

 Box, another in-mail STDs testing service charges users between $79 and $350 for STDs testing.
-It has even made its testing products available on Amazon.
-They also offer follow-up visit for prescriptions if they test positive.
+It has even made it’s testing products available on Amazon.
+They also offer follow-up visits for prescriptions if they test positive.
 As of yet, they have thousands of customers since it was first started in 2013.

 Similarly, another company providing such services, STD Check has done more than a million in-mail tests since it was founded in 2010.
 For just $219, they offer 10 Test panel.
 The test includes the following:

 - Hepatitis C

 - Herpes Type 2

 - Order a test plan via call or online